joaquinpelle/Skylight.jl/README.md

 ### To cite this work

 If you use this software, we would we grateful if you could cite our work.
-You can use the following BibTex entry

 ```
 @article{pelle2022skylight,